Block Basis Factorization for Scalable Kernel Matrix Evaluation: Block Basis Factorization

-In this section, we define the Block Basis Factorization (BBF) of a matrix.
-Given a matrix $M \in \mathbb{R}^{n \times n}$ partitioned into $k$ by $k$ blocks, let $M_{i,j}$ denote the $(i,j)$-th block for $i = 1, \ldots, k$.
-Then the {BBF} of $M$ is defined as: \abovedisplayskip=3pt \belowdisplayskip=3pt
+This section defines and analyzes the \emph{Block Basis Factorization} (BBF).
+Given a symmetric matrix $M \in \mathbb{R}^{n \times n}$ partitioned into $k$ by $k$ blocks, let $M_{i,j}$ denote the $(i,j)$-th block for $i,j = 1, \ldots, k$.
+Then, the {BBF} of $M$ is defined as: \abovedisplayskip=3pt \belowdisplayskip=3pt